KiranPoudel98/kiranpoudel.com.np/_posts/2020-06-06-how-to-setup-google-analytics.md

 ![HeadersandFootersPlugin](/assets/images/posts/how-to-set-up-google-analytics/header-script.png "Headers and Footers Plugin")

-Google Analytics has been set up on your WordPress site.
+Google Analytics now has been set up on your WordPress site.

 You can also **check whether Google Analytics is working or not**.
 You can **click the “Send Test Traffic” button** as shown below.
 It will redirect you to your website and then click on any of your posts or just navigate your website.